U.S. Department of State

 - Alumni teams may be comprised of alumni from different exchange programs and different countries.

 - Applications must be submitted by exchange alumni or alumni associations of USG exchange alumni.
-Not-for-profit, non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.
+No other organizations are eligible to apply.
+Exchange alumni can partner with not-for-profit or non-governmental organizations, think tanks, and academic institutions to implement project activities.
+The grant can be issued to the individual alumni or the partner organization.

 Inclusion of cost share is not a requirement of this opportunity.